Advantages And Disadvantages Of Owning An E-bike

 If it is a washout of a day take a bus or get a ride.
 There are also a number of ponchos available that will cover you and your bike when riding in the rain.
 See Amazon for rain ponchos.

 You don't have to worry about riding your E-bike in the rain.
 Most E-bikes are designed to take a little splashing without any problems.
 Just don't submerge your E-bike in water and don't wash your E-bike with a pressure washer.

 8. Not as much exercise as conventional bike

 A number of people say that using an E-bike is cheating and you are not getting as much exercise.
-In some ways, they may be right.
-But if an E-bike actually gets you out riding whereas with a regular bike you would leave it at home than the E-bike wins for fitness.
+In some ways, they may be right if you use just throttle control without pedaling.
+But if an E-bike actually gets you out riding whereas with a regular bike you would leave it at home, than the E-bike wins for fitness.
 A little is better than nothing and you have the option to do more if you peddle harder and rely less on power.

 9. Battery issues

 E-bikes are not a great bike to sit around not being used, they like to be used regularly.
 Not using your E-bike regularly and improper battery care will drastically shorten the life of the battery and they are not cheap to replace.
 Learn more about Battery Care.